 Signalling and signage through the Channel Tunnel and in the vicinity of the Cheriton terminal follows SNCF (French National Railways) practice and therefore is outside the scope of this website.
 This site does, however, include information relating to the Channel Tunnel Rail Link (or 'High Speed 1').

 Each item illustrated within the main sections of the website includes key details summarised under the following three headings:

-Clicking on this symbol will allow you to view a photograph of the relevant item.
+Clicking on this symbol takes you to a photograph of the relevant item on another page.